Find out all of the results from the RHS judging here.

 supported by the Heritage Horticultural Skills Scheme.
 Since our name change from Malvern Spring Gardening Show to RHS Malvern Spring Festival last year, James has referred to Malvern as ‘the Glastonbury of Gardening’.
 The difference being that whilst there are plenty of places to buy wellies (and other garden necessities), you won’t need them on your feet at our home, the Three Counties Showground in Malvern.

-Throughout the festival expert advice and demonstrations are available from our line-up of celebrities.
+Throughout the festival expert advice and demonstrations are available from our line-up of celebrities, start to plan your day

 Download spring inspired recipies taken from Raymond Blanc's new book Kew on a Plate - Spring Pea Risotto & Rhubard and Custard